rackerlabs/docs-aws/docs/cloud-native-security/index.rst

 Findings that are at or above the defined minimum severity level are sent to Rackspace SIEM, where they go through correlation rules and transformed into events.
 Every event includes one or more correlated findings.
 Rackspace security specialists respond to these events.

-From time to time, customers may wish Rackspace to investigate a finding that is below the defined minimum severity level.
+From time to time, customers might want Rackspace to investigate a finding that is below the defined minimum severity level.
 Such functionality is available directly in the Security Hub user interface of the AWS console on the master account.
-Selecting a finding and choosing **Send to Rackspace** in the **Actions** drop-down menu will send the finding to the Rackspace SIEM to be investigated by a specialist.
-Standard charges apply for findings sent to Rackspace using this method for customers who opted for the per-event billing model.
-Please note: The **Send to Rackspace** action supports single findings only.
-In order to send multiple findings to Rackspace, customers should repeat the process for each finding individually.
+Selecting a finding and choosing **Send to Rackspace** in the **Actions** drop-down menu sends the finding to the Rackspace SIEM to be investigated by a specialist.
+Standard charges apply for findings sent to Rackspace using this method for customers who opted for the per-event billing model. **Note:** The **Send to Rackspace** action supports single findings only.
+To send multiple findings to Rackspace, customers should repeat the process for each finding individually.

 Billing
 -------

 Cloud Native Security service fees do not include the cost of the native security products themselves.
 The cost of the native products as well as the costs of the infrastructure supporting the integration with the Rackspace SIEM are included in the AWS infrastructure charges portion of the customer's Rackspace bill.

-Initial deployment and configuration will be charged as a one-time onboarding fee.
+Initial deployment and configuration are charged as a one-time onboarding fee.

 Customers can choose between 2 billing models for Cloud Native Security – percentage of AWS infrastructure billing model or per-event billing model.

 Percentage of AWS infrastructure billing model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Customers that opt for this billing model will be charged a set percentage of their total AWS infrastructure costs on accounts that are in scope for Cloud Native Security.
-Charges will be based on usage of all AWS services and marketplace fees on accounts in scope for Cloud Native Security.
+Customers that opt for this billing model are charged a set percentage of their total AWS infrastructure costs on accounts that are in scope for Cloud Native Security.
+Charges are based on usage of all AWS services and marketplace fees on accounts in scope for Cloud Native Security.

-In order to provide valuable service and to help with prioritization, a minimum severity level has been defined for each native AWS security product (source of findings).
-Rackspace will only ingest, and respond to, findings at or above the defined minimum severity level for each product.
-Findings with severities below this threshold will not be processed by Rackspace.
+To provide valuable service and to help with prioritization, Rackspace defined a minimum severity level for each native AWS security product (source of findings).
+Rackspace ingests, and responds to, only findings that are at or above the defined minimum severity level for each product.
+Findings with severities below this threshold are not processed by Rackspace.
 The minimum severity levels for each product are defined as:

 * IAM Access Analyzer – **LOW**
 * Amazon GuardDuty – **MEDIUM**